 Keystone College accepts applicants for the Early Childhood Education Leadership program for fall and spring terms.

-In addition to the application materials required for all master's applicants, applicants to the M.Ed. in Early Childhood Education Leadership program must also provide official GRE scores as follows:

-- •Quantitative -153 (after August 1, 2011)

-- •Verbal 158 (after August 1, 2011)

-- •Quantitative 500 (prior to July 2011)

-- •Verbal 500 (prior to July 2011)

-In addition, the following current clearances are required:

-- •PA DPW Child Abuse Clearance

-- •PA State Police Criminal History

-- •Health appraisal with negative TB test results

-Provisional Acceptance:

-Applicants who do not meet all admissions criteria may be granted provisional admission based on experience and notable achievements in the field.
-Satisfactory completion of provisional admission coursework will be required within one semester.
-Provisional admissions coursework will be the first two courses of the course sequence: - •ECE 5150 - •ECE 5200 Students can take these courses as non-matriculating students and if a 3.00 GPA is achieved, be accepted to the program.
-Course Requirements:

-- ECE 5150 Research on Child Development - ECE 5200 Evidence-Based Practices - ECE 5250 Data-Driven Decision-Making - ECE 5300 Multiple Perspectives of Play and Learning - ECE 6150 Policies, Standards, and Regulatory Systems - ECE 6200 Legal and Advocacy Issues - ECE 6250 Early Childhood Program Evaluation - ECE 6300 Managing Fiscal and Human Resources in Early Childhood Education - ECE 6350 Grant Writing for the Discipline - ECE 6400 Strengths-Based Family Partnerships Sport Leadership and Management (SLM) Master of Science Program Director: Patricia Davis, Ph.D.
+In addition to the application materials required for all master's applicants, applicants to the M.Ed. in Early Childhood Education Leadership program must also provide the following current clearances: - •PA DPW Child Abuse Clearance - •PA State Police Criminal History - •FBI - •Health appraisal with negative TB test results Provisional Acceptance: Applicants who do not meet all admissions criteria may be granted provisional admission based on experience and notable achievements in the field.
+Satisfactory completion of six-credits of provisional admission coursework will be required within one semester.
+Students who do not meet these provisions will be unable to continue in the program.
+Course Requirements: ECE 5150 - Research on Child Development ECE 5200 - Evidence-Based Practices ECE 5250 - Data-Driven Decision-Making ECE 5300 - Multiple Perspectives of Play and Learning ECE 6150 - Policies, Standards, and Regulatory Systems ECE 6200 - Legal and Advocacy Issues ECE 6250 - Early Childhood Program Evaluation ECE 6300 - Managing Fiscal and Human Resources in Early Childhood Education ECE 6350 - Grant Writing for the Discipline ECE 6400 - Strengths-Based Family Partnerships Sport Leadership and Management (SLM) Master of Science Program Director: Patricia Davis, Ph.D.
 The sport industry has exploded over the past 15 years and has become increasingly more complex.
 This degree is meant to help students navigate those complexities by becoming efficient managers and leaders.
 The program aims to not only explore leadership and management theories, but put them to practical use.
 Students will analyze complex problems, help solve current issues for sport organizations, and collaborate to find creative solutions.
 This degree is meant for anyone currently working in, or hoping to work in professional sports, collegiate or high school sports or intramurals, as well as those in the public and non-profit recreation sectors.
 Incoming students may have an undergraduate degree in any subject area.
 Program Goals - Students will apply leadership principles, theory, and critical thinking skills in order to creatively solve leadership challenges. - Students will analyze the legal and ethical issues as they relate to sport and recreation applications. - Students will demonstrate sensitivity to the range of diversity issues that arise in the sports industry and the media. - Students will apply sound leadership and management skills when dealing with fiscal matters within the sports industry, professional sports organizations, and sporting venues.
-Program Format The program will be delivered in an online format.
-Students will be required to have the necessary hardware and software and access to the Internet and Moodle in order to complete coursework.
+Program Format The program will employ a fall cohort model and a hybrid course delivery method.
+The hybrid method of delivery allows interested students to complete a majority of the classes online while still meeting on campus to interact with faculty and fellow students.
+On campus meeting times may vary among classes/professors, though faculty will provide specific meeting dates in a timely manner.
 Program Prerequisites Applicants must possess a bachelor's degree (any major) from an accredited college or university with an overall GPA of 3.00 or higher.
 Tuition \$650 per credit.